-- What is the most important thing a Project Manager does?
+- What are the most important Project Manager responsibilities?

-- When do you know a project is off-track?
+- How do you know a project is at risk of going off-track?

-- If the project is not adhering to schedule, how do you get it back on track?
+- If the project is not following a schedule, what do you do?

-- How do you prioritize tasks on a project?
+- What’s your approach for prioritizing tasks on a project?

-- Describe all the steps involved from the time of project initiation to project completion.
+- Please tell us all the steps you follow from the time of project initiation to project launch and project completion.

-- What qualities are required to be an effective Project Manager?
+- What qualities and characteristics do you think are required to be an effective Project Manager?

-- What is stakeholder analysis and Power-Interest Grid used for?
+- What are stakeholder analysis and Power-Interest Grid used for?

-- What kind of documents do you need during project initiation?
+- During project initiation, what kind of documents do you need?

-- What are the techniques that you can use to collect project requirements?
+- What are the techniques do you use to collect project requirements?

 - What is the importance of maintaining a requirement traceability matrix?

-- What are the details that a project plan should include?
+- Which details should a project plan always include?
+Why?

-- What is the difference between QA and QC?
+- Please explain the difference between QA and QC.

-- Are you aware of conflict management techniques that can be applied for managing conflicts between stakeholders and team members?
+- What conflict management techniques do you employ to manage conflicts between stakeholders and team members?

-- What are the activities that you plan to perform during the closing of a project?
+- What do you do during the closing of a project?

-- Can you explain the differences between risk and issues?
+- Please explain the differences between risk and issues?